MurdockDM/MurdockDM/README.md

 * In my previous career I was a medical laboratory scientist before I became intensely interested in software development.

-* 🔭 I’m currently learning more about some of the Python libraries and Vue.js
+* 🔭 I’m currently learning more about Node.js and Vue.js

 ### Languages